 ARNTL, Immunity and Winter

 ARNTL has been shown to protect against inflammation in rats and is believed to have the same effect in humans.
-If this is true, differences in gene expression may explain why diseases involving inflammation, such as rheumatoid arthritis and heart disease, usually become worse in winter.
+Thus, differences in gene expression from season to season may explain why diseases involving inflammation, such as rheumatoid arthritis and heart disease, usually become worse in winter.

 Why Is Seasonal Variation Important?

-However, this seasonal rhythm can become maladaptive in modern times, when the chronic conditions made worse by inflammation cause more ill effects than the contagious illnesses we associate with cold weather months.
+However, this seasonal rhythm can become maladaptive in modern times, when chronic conditions made worse by inflammation cause more ill effects than the contagious illnesses we associate with cold weather months.
 One good example is Type I or juvenile diabetes.
-Many more cases of this autoimmune form of diabetes are diagnosed in the winter months, likely due to the increase in inflammation and immune cells during this time.
+Many more cases of this autoimmune form of diabetes are diagnosed in the winter months, likely due to the increase in inflammation and immune cells in the body during this time.

-In addition to answering whether there is a marked seasonal rhythm in health, this study in chronobiology has led to many new questions as well.
+In addition to confirming that there is a marked seasonal rhythm in health, this study in chronobiology has led to many new questions as well.
 How can this knowledge of seasonal rhythm be used to treat illnesses with seasonal variation?
 What mechanism leads to the variation in immunity and inflammation over the seasons?
 Future studies will be sure to answer these and other questions about circadian biology and our bodies’ internal clocks.